-In this paper, I want to revisit what is for many a hoary matter, a well-worn trope that, in its most problematic incarnations a?? for example, in the linkages made between sound and black bodily motion reveals a troubling racial subtext: namely, that in jazz, we will discover a vital essence that takes the form of black natural rhythm.
-I revisit the matter because these figurations of jazz animation continue to be a guiding force in the valuation of jazz practice, and they have been so across the musica??s entire history.
+In this paper, I want to revisit what is for many a hoary matter, a well-worn trope that, in its most problematic incarnations – for example, in the linkages made between sound and black bodily motion reveals a troubling racial subtext: namely, that in jazz, we will discover a vital essence that takes the form of black natural rhythm.
+I revisit the matter because these figurations of jazz animation continue to be a guiding force in the valuation of jazz practice, and they have been so across the music’s entire history.

 Animated figurations have been so important precisely because of their racial make-up: they constitute a veritable ideological formation that is part and parcel of the emergence of US black music as a modern racial form.
-Key to the potency of this ideology was jazz musica??s historical production as a commodity-form that was simultaneously accessible to the new consuming classes of world metropolitan cultures and deemed inaccessible to those living outside the racial category of a??black.a??
+Key to the potency of this ideology was jazz music’s historical production as a commodity-form that was simultaneously accessible to the new consuming classes of world metropolitan cultures and deemed inaccessible to those living outside the racial category of “black.”